-- The Bridge Street Neck neighborhood stands out because within a well priced city it represents a lower price option. - The neighborhood is well positioned to pick up new residents who like Salem, but would prefer a well priced home instead of a rental unit.
+• The Bridge Street Neck neighborhood stands out because, within a well priced city, it represents a lower price option.

-- From January 1, 2007 to March 15, 2009 in the Bridge Street Neck neighborhood there were 20 properties in various stages of foreclosure, as reported by the Warren Group. - Salem has been proactive in dealing with foreclosures.
-The Mayor has appointed a property team that makes sure buildings are boarded up, neighbors are notified and other actions are taken to provide neighborhood stability. - The City provides counseling services through the North Shore Community Action Program and other organizations. - Salem has a very useful website listing numerous sources for foreclosure prevention and legal resources.
+- The luxury apartments at Jefferson Station, which were built as a redevelopment of an old manufacturing facility, and the Old Salem Jail redevelopment, which is currently underway, act as strong residential anchors in the southern end of the neighborhood. - The neighborhood is well positioned to pick up new residents who like Salem, but would prefer a well priced home instead of a rental unit. - From January 1, 2007 to March 15, 2009 in the Bridge Street Neck neighborhood, there were 21 properties in various stages of foreclosure, as reported by the Warren Group. - Salem has been proactive in dealing with foreclosures.
+The Mayor has appointed a property team that makes sure buildings are boarded up, neighbors are notified, and other actions are taken to provide neighborhood stability. - The City provides counseling services through the North Shore Community Action Program and other organizations. - Salem has a very useful website listing numerous sources for foreclosure prevention and legal resources.